 Parish bus service

+service in the first five months, only four did so.
 The last two passengers cost their fellow council tax-payers £311 each!
 But what is even startling is the fact that even if usage had hit the parish council’s target of 60 per month, it would still have cost council tax-payers £9.42 per person.
 It would have been cheaper to hire separate taxis for each person!

 The report by Rye Community Transport makes for sober reading.
 It accuses Icklesham Parish Council of not properly researching the demand for a bus service and queries the value of the survey carried out by the Rother Voluntary Association.
 A sharp contrast was drawn with the way that RCT develops new services.
 Unfortunately, lack of solid research underlies virtually all Icklesham projects.
 The vast expenditure on new playgrounds has gone forward despite a complete lack of knowledge of the number and age of children in the parish.